fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 #### Random Forest: Resample ratio Tuning
-In this step I have try different over and under proportions and see how it affects the performance of the Random Forest models.
+In this step, I have tried different over and under proportions and see how it affects the performance of the Random Forest models.

 ```python
 plot_precision_recall_curve(models_info_resampling_rf)